mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 # 5
 ```

-You can use `break` to exit a for loop early.
+Use `break` to exit a for loop early.

 ``` python
 for i in range(1, 6):